Edmond Leburton: Prime Minister of Belgium

 Leburton served as the Prime Minister of Belgium from January 1973 to April 1974.
 A number of reforms were carried out under Leburton's government, including a law on 'prolonged minority' (June 1973) to safeguard people with mental disabilities, the introduction of annual adjustments to pensions to the level of economic prosperity (March 1973), and the passage of an Act which strengthened the rights of tenants (November 1973).
 In addition, improvements were made to various social welfare benefits.
 He was the last native French speaker to hold that office, disregarding the bilingual Paul Vanden Boeynants from Brussels, until Elio Di Rupo took office in December 2011.
 He was a member of the Socialist Party.
 Leburton was also the last member of that party to hold the office of Prime Minister until Elio Di Rupo.

 Personal life

-On 20 December 1947, Leburton married Charlotte (Joniaux) (born 20 August 1922) and had two sons, Jean-Pierre (born 4 March 1949), and Eddy (born 28 July 1951).
+On 20 December 1947, Leburton married Charlotte (Joniaux) (20 August 1922 – 17 September 2020) and had two sons, Jean-Pierre (born 4 March 1949), and Eddy (born 28 July 1951).

 He died on 15 June 1997 in Waremme, aged 82.